- CV Detail -

 MIDDLE CAREER

-After moving to the verdant Shenandoah Valley in 2004, I photographed local landscapes for large format, high-resolution murals.
-I wrote graphic art software for the Adobe Shockwave Player that displayed seamless gigapixel images in a web browser.
+After moving to the Shenandoah Valley in 2004, I photographed local landscapes for large format, high-resolution murals.
+I wrote graphic art software for the Adobe Shockwave Player that displayed gigapixel images in a web browser.
 As an Adjunct Instructor at James Madison University, I taught Photography for Educators from 2006 to 2015, acquainting undergraduate educational technology majors with viewfinder framing, shadow and light, optical depth of field, and computerized image editing.

-I launched the Concept Visualization Studio in mid-2015 at the new X‑Labs facility at Lakeview Hall, where I designed and developed advanced digital prototypes with Autodesk 3ds Max, the Unity game engine, Microsoft's C Sharp programming language, and an Oculus DK2 virtual reality headset.
-In an expanded role, I mentored students and conducted faculty seminars in product concept visualization, interaction design, interface gamification, and software prototyping.
+At JMU X‑Labs in Lakeview Hall, I launched the Concept Visualization Studio in mid-2015, designing advanced digital prototypes with 3ds Max, the Unity game engine, Microsoft's C# language, and an Oculus DK2 virtual reality headset.
+I mentored students and led faculty seminars in product concept visualization, interaction design, interface gamification, and software prototyping.
+For upcoming virtual reality projects, I created an extensible framework with Unity.